Grace Knight: Solo career: 1990-present

-After Eurogliders disbanded in 1989, Knight sang backing vocals in the Tania Bowra Band, and made a cameo appearance as Lola, a 1940s night club singer, in the 1990 Australian Broadcasting Corporation TV series Come In Spinner.
-She also sang on its soundtrack album, Vince Jones & Grace Knight: Come in Spinner, produced by Martin Armiger, recorded with jazz musician Vince Jones with arrangements by William Motzing and Derek Williams.
-The album earned platinum sales and peaked at No. 4 on the Australian Recording Industry Association (ARIA) albums charts.
-It included jazz standards with half the tracks having lead vocals by Jones, including a single, "I've Got You Under My Skin".
+After Eurogliders disbanded in 1989, Knight sang backing vocals in the Tania Bowra Band, and made a cameo appearance as Lola, a 1940s night club singer, in the 1990 Australian Broadcasting Corporation TV series Come in Spinner.
+She also sang on its soundtrack album, Vince Jones & Grace Knight: Come in Spinner, produced by Martin Armiger, recorded with jazz musician Vince Jones with arrangements and conducting by William Motzing and Derek Williams.
+The album earned double platinum sales and peaked at No. 4 on the Australian Recording Industry Association (ARIA) albums charts.
+It also won the 1991 ARIA Award for Best Adult Contemporary Album, and became the highest selling jazz album in Australian history with sales exceeding 230,000 copies.
+Come In Spinner included jazz standards with half the tracks having lead vocals by Jones, including a single, "I've Got You Under My Skin".
 Two singles with lead vocals by Knight were also released, "The Man I Love" and "Sophisticated Lady", and this started a new career for Knight as a jazz singer.
 Her first solo album, Stormy Weather, produced by Larry Muhoberac, was released in October 1991 and peaked at No. 16.
 Her debut solo single, "Fever", was released in September 1991 but did not peak into the top 50 singles charts.
 At the 1992 ARIA Music Awards, Stormy Weather was nominated for Best Adult Contemporary Album and Peter Cobbin was nominated for Engineer of the Year for his work on four of its tracks.

 Knight's second solo album, Gracious, appeared in November 1993.
 It contained "big, brassy and busy arrangements of standards" and included work by 43 session musicians.
 This album also did not peak into the ARIA top 50, but was nominated for Best Adult Contemporary Album in 1994.
 Other solo albums followed, with Live in 1996 and Zeitgeist in 2000.

 In November 2002, women of Marin County, California, spelled out the words "No War" with their nude bodies protesting against the proposed invasion of Iraq by a coalition which included Australian troops.
 This inspired Knight to organise a similar protest in a paddock outside her hometown of Federal near Byron Bay on 8 February 2003.
 Knight justified the protest:

 These women came here today because they feel they are being lied to by our Government, and they feel their dissent is not being heard [...]
 We want to let John Howard know that we are not happy, and if it takes lying naked in a paddock to get the message across so be it.